 Fever or Weight Loss

 If you have a fever or experience unexplained weight loss along with back pain, this could be a sign of an infection.
-It’s important to not ignore these symptoms and talk to a doctor who can run the necessary tests to diagnose and address the root cause.
+It’s important not to ignore these symptoms and talk to a doctor who can run the necessary tests to diagnose and address the root cause.

 How AICA Orthopedics Can Help